tjhillard/json-api-deserialize/README.md

 * Normalize (boolean, default: true)
 	* Flattens the deserialized response object to spread `attributes` and `relationships` properties to the same level as `id`
 	* Converts all object keys to camelCase variants

+`deserialize` returns a deserialized response object and falls back to the raw response object if an exception is caught.